 Westchester County Estate Planning Attorneys Help Clients Effectively Plan for the Future

 At Littman Krooks, we help clients plan for their future, as well as for the future of their families by catering custom solutions to the often complex estate planning issues they face.
 Estate planning is a natural extension of the financial planning process.
 Like financial planning, estate planning is focused on building and protecting wealth.

-Of course, effective estate planning is not solely about reducing the likelihood of familial disputes.
+Effective estate planning is not solely about reducing the likelihood of familial disputes.
 By creating an estate plan, families may also be able to reduce their estate’s tax burden, ensuring more assets end up in the hands of family members.
-Indeed, for some, the most important aspect of an estate plan is to avoid taxes such as gift tax, estate tax, or the generation-skipping transfer tax.
+Indeed, for some, the most important aspect of an estate plan is to avoid taxes such as gift tax, estate tax or the generation-skipping transfer tax.

-White Plains Special Needs Planning Attorneys Help Families Provide Support to Loved Ones Without Jeopardizing Needs-Based Benefits
+White Plains Special Needs Planning Lawyers Help Families Provide Support to Loved Ones Without Jeopardizing Needs-Based Benefits

 - Funds in a special needs trust can only be used for certain supplemental needs, not for basic necessities.

 - Supplemental needs include travel, education, recreational and cultural experiences, and medical expenses not covered by Medicaid.